 The City of Spruce Grove supports consistency in its communication with all candidates.
 Through Policy 6,039 - Use of Municipal Resources for Election Campaigns, a process has been established to provide candidates access to the same information.
-If any candidate submits a question about City services or programs, a reply will be provided via email to all candidates who have signed up to receive responses.
+If any candidate submits a question about City services or programs, a reply will be provided via email to all candidates.
 The City of Spruce Grove will make every reasonable effort to provide a response to candidates within one business day; however, as the election draws near, a response may be delayed.
 Questions that are complex in nature or must be treated in accordance with privacy legislation may be clarified by Administration and it may be recommended that the candidate submit a Freedom of Information and Protection of Privacy (FOIP) request.